Running a Session

 • If personas are configured but you want to skip them for this session, pick No persona from the top of the persona dropdown.
 The agent selector appears alongside it so you can choose an agent directly — the session is then created exactly as in the no-personas flow above, with no persona instructions, MCP servers, or config overrides applied.
 See Opting Out with "No Persona" for the full behaviour.

-4. A new row appears in the sidebar immediately — showing a rotating dashed spinner and a "Setting up…" subtitle while the server provisions the worktree and completes the agent handshake.
+4. A new row appears in the sidebar immediately — showing a rotating dashed spinner and a stepped subtitle that ticks through Preparing session… → Creating workspace… → Connecting to agent… while the server provisions the worktree and completes the agent handshake.
+These are the same steps you see on the welcome splash, so both views agree on where setup currently is.
 The row transitions to ready once setup finishes and you can send your first prompt.
 If anything fails on the way — worktree creation error, agent not reachable, handshake timeout — the row flips to failed with the error as its subtitle and stays in the list until you delete or archive it.
-Non-worktree sessions additionally display a coloured mode pill (ROOT or SCRATCH) once ready, so you can tell them apart at a glance.
+Non-worktree sessions display a coloured mode pill (ROOT or SCRATCH) from the moment the row appears, so the badge stays put across the whole setup.
 See Session Status Indicators and Failed Session Setup for the full lifecycle.

 You can click New Session several times in quick succession to queue up multiple setups — each click creates its own session row and they provision in parallel.